wllm-rbnt/trapped-by-the-CLI/README.md

 The demo files I used during the presentation are stored in the [demos](/demos) folder.

+## Certificate requests

-The CSR that should work with OpenSSL versions >=3.2.4 and <=3.4.1.
+The example CSR works with OpenSSL versions >=3.2.4 and <=3.4.1.
+Injection point is the C field of the DN.
+CN and SAN seem to match (www.)bla.lu where it actually matches \*.google.com .

 ```console
 nullcon% cd demos